elaineloke/HEAT-visual-aid/README.md

 CONTRIBUTION
 --------------------------------------------------------------------------
 Project developed with group members as part of University of Kent MSc Computer Science COMP8860 Sofware Engineering module.
-Group members:
-Elaine Loke – implementation of theme selector using Flatlaf open source James Wong
+Personal contribution: implementation of theme selector using Flatlaf open source
-Hannah Cooper
-Joanna Oyegbile